carpentries/instructor-training/08-motivation.md

 > to the motivational checklist presented earlier.
 > What is the lesson doing (if anything) to engage learners
 > and convince them its material is worth mastering?
 {: .challenge}

-> ## Personal Story About Demotivation
->
-> Write a paragraph or two about something that happened in your educational career
-> that demotivated you, and explain what could have been done afterward to fix it.
-{: .challenge}

 > ## Thought Record